 - WKPL3007 Architecture Placement Yr.
 3

-- Provides a one-month placement during May for students to gain "hands-on" experience.
+- This course provides a one-month placement during May in which students gain hands-on experience.

 - PROF3004 Career Research

-- Certain tools and techniques have been proven to greatly improve a person's success in finding the best job and in maintaining/improving one's employability through ongoing development.
+- Certain tools and techniques have been proven to greatly improve success in finding the best job, and in maintaining or improving employability through ongoing development.
 Students use proven tools and techniques to help them get the best job.